Some posts use footnotes, which come from the really slick Markdown plugin that comes with the otherwise bloated [Jetpack].

 If you’re using the Google Analytics Dashboard, as I was, you’ll want to periodically clean out the hundreds of thousands of transients you’ve accumulated in your

 wp_options table.
-I put it in my theme because I’m too lazy to build a separate plugin or patch GAD.
+I once put it in my theme because I’m too lazy to build a separate plugin or patch GAD.
+Nowadays, though, I just use piwik.
+You should, too.